Archive for December 2025

 The CGE-Pro mount has bronze gears and was the most heavy-duty mount ever sold by Celestron, with a 90 pound payload.

-Galaxies NGC 470 And 474 In Pisces And The Case Of Missing Matter
+Galaxy NGC 470 And 474 With Missing Matter

 December 25, 2025